Module 2: Basic Wilderness Self-Reliance

 • Single-wall stainless steel water bottle with nesting cup

-• Military-style stainless steel canteen with cup
+OR • Military-style stainless steel canteen with cup

 • One ferrocerium rod (5–6 inches long recommended)